blynkkk/blynkkk.github.io/mobile/joystick.md

 ```

 - **Rotate on Tilt**
-When it's ON, Joystck will automatically rotate if you use your smartphone in landscape orientation.
+When it's ON, Joystick will automatically rotate if you use your smartphone in landscape orientation.

 - **Auto-Return**
 When it's OFF, Joystick handle will not return back to center position.
 It will stay where you left it.